NanoComp/meep/doc/docs/Subpixel_Smoothing.md

                      material=smooth_ring_resonator)]
 ```

 In the second approach, the step function boundaries (inner and outer radius of the ring resonator) are analytically smoothed using a Sigmoid function.
-This method tends to be faster than the first approach since it requires fewer function evaluations.
+This method tends to be faster than the discrete approach since it requires fewer function evaluations.
+The smoothing width `dr` can be either resolution dependent or a fixed constant.

 ```py
 import numpy as np